SergioGasquez/awesome-electronic-engineering/README.md

 - [Electronics Tutorials](https://www.electronics-tutorials.ws/) - Very descriptive tutorials in many different fields of electronics.
 - [Electronics Club](https://electronicsclub.info/) - A website for anyone wishing to learn about electronics or build simple projects.
 Written for beginners but used by many others as a quick reference.
+- [Adafruit Learning System](https://learn.adafruit.com/) - It provides a good bit of documentations for a lot of their products, various projects and topics.
+While these articles tend to geared to beginners and hobbyists, it provides a good resource to discover a new topic.

 ### Books ###
 - [Paul and Winfield - The Art Of Electronics](https://pearl-hifi.com/06_Lit_Archive/14_Books_Tech_Papers/Horowitz-Hill/The_Art_of_Electronics.pdf) - The most popular and important book, every Electronic Engineer should read it.